jldublu/rock-paper-scissors/README.md

 # rock-paper-scissors

-This a simple rock, paper, scissors game written in JavaScript that the user can play in their browser's console.
+This is a simple rock, paper, scissors game written in JavaScript that the user can play in their browser's console.